Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Vanderbilt and its opponents have combined for 51.5 points only twice this year.
+- Vanderbilt and its opponents have scored at least 51.5 points -- this matchup's over/under -- just twice this season.

-- UConn has combined with its opponents to score more than 51.5 points in one game this season.
+- UConn and its opponents have combined to score more than 51.5 points in one game this season.

-- Saturday's total is 24.8 points higher than the combined 26.7 PPG average of the two teams.
+- The two teams combine to average 26.7 points per game, 24.8 less than the total in this contest.

-- The 78.4 points per game these two squads have allowed their opponents to score this season are 26.9 more than the 51.5 over/under in this contest.
+- This contest's over/under is 26.9 points under the 78.4 these two squads combine to give up per game in 2021.

-- Commodores games this season feature an average total of 51.7 points, a number 0.2 points higher than Saturday's over/under.
+- The average total in Commodores games this season is 51.7, 0.2 points above Saturday's over/under of 51.5.

-- In 2021, games involving the Huskies have averaged a total of 55.4 points, 3.9 more than the set over/under in this contest.
+- The 51.5-point over/under for this game is 3.9 points below the 55.4 points per game average total in Huskies games this season.

 Vanderbilt Stats and Trends

-- This year, the Commodores have turned the ball over eight times, four more than the Huskies' takeaways (4).
+- The Commodores have turned the ball over eight times this season, four more turnovers than the Huskies have forced (4).

 - Find the latest spread and moneyline odds for Vanderbilt at SISportsbook.